Cadasta/cadasta-docs/en/05-odkcollect.md

 Note that GeoODK calls a geotrace a parcel regardless of what kind of location it is.

-#### GeoShape
+#### GeoShape {#geoshape}

-> add more info with 9.19 release

 GeoShape is designed for making shapes on a location.
 For example, you can use Geoshape to draw a boundary around a building or land area.

-> add image with 9.19 release

-You can collect location data with GeoShape comes in two ways: by walking around an area, or by drawing it on the map.
+You can collect location data with GeoShape in two ways: by walking around an area, or by drawing it on the map.
 Before collecting data, you'll be prompted to either draw your coordinates on the map, or walk around the boundaries.

 ![](/assets/geo-odk-geoshape-2.png)

 If you choose walking mode, you can use either the automatic or manual mode as described in the GeoTrace section.

-#### GeoPoint
+#### GeoPoint {geopoint}

 > Add info with 9.19 release